 Disinfectant means a product registered as a disinfectant by the U.S. Environmental Protection Agency (EPA).

-Disinfection means the destruction of disease-causing microorganisms on inan-imate objects or surfaces, thereby rendering these objects safe for use or handling.
+Disinfection means the destruction of disease-causing microorganisms on inanimate objects or surfaces, thereby rendering these objects safe for use or handling.

 Ear piercing means the puncturing of the lobe of the ear with a presterilized single-use stud-and-clasp ear-piercing system following the manufacturer's instructions.